 - Volunteer with Prevention Point/Street Side Health Clinic and conduct sterile syringe exchanges for IV drug abusers.

 - Participate in Temple Arts Groups which builds a strong sense of community both within and outside of the school through concerts and other art events.

-- Join the school’s Lesbian, Gay, Bisexual, and Transgender People Interest Group and volunteer at a community outreach center that provides STD testing
+- Join the school’s Lesbian, Gay, Bisexual, and Transgender People Interest Group and volunteer at a community outreach center that provides STD testing and referrals.

 - Plan a medical mission with the school’s International Health Organization.